-Further, it is overlaid with the total notifiable offences (TNO's) for the borough including all crimes such as violence against the person, burglary, robbery, sexual offences, motor vehicle fraud and theft. hotspots of antisocial behaviour (ASB) and centres for people with drug and alcohol addiction.
+Further, it is overlaid with the total notifiable offences (TNO's) for the borough including all crimes such as violence against the person, burglary, robbery, sexual offences, motor vehicle fraud and theft.
 The Authority will pay particular attention to applications for the new grant of, or variations to existing, premises licences where those premises lie within areas with a concentration of schools, crime hotspots, hostels/homes for vulnerable people and centres for people with a drug and alcohol addiction.